The Simple Travel

 3. Sri Venkatachelapathi and Alamelu Temple

-Sri Venkatachelapathi & Alamelu temple is a colourful and decorated temple in the Batu caves ground.
-The temple stairs have the colours of the rainbow and are accessible from three sides.
+Sri Venkatachelapathi & Alamelu temple is a colorful and decorated temple in the Batu caves ground.
+The temple stairs have the colors of the rainbow and are accessible from three sides.
 You will see structures of Hindu devas and devis engraved, and the temple is dedicated to the goddess of war.

 4. Selayang Hot Spring: